NvChad/nvchad.github.io/docs/contribute.md

 ## How to submit themes?

 - check the dirs : hl_themes and themes in [nvim-base16 repo](https://github.com/NvChad/nvim-base16.lua) to get an idea.
-- hl_themes/file.lua manages overall pretty highlight colors of nvchad
+- hl_themes/file.lua manages overall pretty highlights and their colors in nvchad , like statusline , nvim-tree , bufferline etc
-- themes/file-base16.lua manages syntax colors + other highlights colors which havent been defined in nvchad
+- themes/file-base16.lua manages syntax colors + other highlights colors which havent been defined (by colors/highlights.lua file in nvchad config)

 ### Creating the theme (example)